Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 Concurrent Kineret and TNF-α antagonist treatment

-In a clinical trial with RA patients receiving background methotrexate, patients treated with Kineret and etanercept were observed to have a higher rate of serious infections (7%) and neutropenia than patients treated with etanercept alone and higher than observed in previous trials where Kineret was used alone.
+In a clinical study with RA patients receiving background methotrexate, patients treated with Kineret and etanercept were observed to have a higher rate of serious infections (7%) and neutropenia than patients treated with etanercept alone and higher than observed in previous studies where Kineret was used alone.
 Concurrent Kineret and etanercept treatment has not demonstrated increased clinical benefit.

 The concurrent use of Kineret with etanercept or any other TNF-α antagonist is not recommended (see section 4.4).